frontity/docs/docs/frontity-cli/README.md

 - [`info`](info.md)

 > You can also use `--help` with each one of these commands to get more info about them: `npx frontity dev --help`

+### A typical workflow with Frontity commands

+#### In Development
+1. Create a Frontity project: `npx frontity create my-cool-project`
+2. Add a custom theme (package): `npx frontity create-package my-custom-theme`
+3. Launch a development server: `npx frontity dev`

+#### In Production
+4. Generate a build of our project: `npx frontity build`
+5. Launch our project in production using the build generated before: `npx frontity serve`